mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 which sports a rather usual interface.
 Some people love it, and some people hate it.
 If you'd like to try it out, just install the ``calligra`` package.

+FreeOffice
+^^^^^^^^^^^^^^^^^

+If you're pining for the familiar design of Microsoft Office™, consider the proprietary **FreeOffice**.
+It is completely free on both Windows and Linux, and is designed to completely replace Word, Excel, and PowerPoint.
+Best of all, it is capable of working with both the Office and OpenDocument formats.

+You can download FreeOffice from `the FreeOffice webside <www.freeoffice.com/>`_.
+Click ``Download``, and register as a user to receive your product key.
+Then, download ``FreeOffice for Linux`` from that page.
+Save the ``*.deb`` file to your computer, and then browse to it in your File Browser.
+Right-click it and open with "GDebi Package Installer", then click :guilabel:`Install`.

 WPS Office
 ^^^^^^^^^^^^^^^^^

-If you're pining for the familiar design of Microsoft Office™, check out the proprietary **WPS Office** from China-based Kingsoft.
+Another Microsoft Office™ lookalike is the proprietary **WPS Office** from China-based Kingsoft.
 Although it's not FOSS, it is free on Linux.
 It can open Microsoft Office formats, and offers familiar replacements for Word, Excel, and PowerPoint.
 Unfortunately, WPS Office cannot work with the OpenDocument formats (`*.odt`, `*.ods`, etc.).

-You can download WPS Office from `their website <https://www.wps.com/>`_.
+You can download WPS Office from `the WPS website <https://www.wps.com/>`_.
 Save the ``*.deb`` file to your computer, and then browse to it in your File Browser.
-Right-click it and open with "GDebi Package Installer", then click Install.
+Right-click it and open with "GDebi Package Installer", then click :guilabel:`Install`.

 Web Browser
 ==============================